danja/sparqlpress2/devlog.md

 **2021-05-10**

 Spent a while trying to get yasgui to use correct endpoint URL.
-Think it's a bit closer (in endpoint.php), but not quite there yet...
+Think it's a bit closer (the JS in endpoint.php), but not yasgui config quite there yet (docs rather confusing), will need to pull the URL from PHP.

 Store Admin -> Post Scanner is now putting triples into store, for now just GUID (URI) and title, eg.